lucastle6969/comp371/docs/On Biomes.md

 # Documentation on Biomes
 ## MAP

 The following map explains the biomes.
-Please view on a text editor.

 ```
 	 1    2    3    4    5    6    7    8    9  10